March 26, 2001

 The two most devastating events in my life were the sudden death of my father, D.J.C. on Saint Patrick’s day 1980 and the brutal beating that our son C.R.C. received at the hands of his baby-sitter on August 17, 1992 when he was only 18 months old.
 I still feel like crumpling to the ground when I think about what could have been the final outcome of this near disaster with out the help I know he received.

-During the late fall of 1991 I was at a flea market at Double Toll Gate which is near Front Royal, Va.
+During the early summer of 1992 I was at a flea market at Double Toll Gate which is near Front Royal, Va.
 While there I was rummaging through a box of junk looking for Civil War relics like I always do.
 At the bottom of the box I came upon a small brass crucifix that for some reason I felt an instant attraction for.
 There was just something about it.
 I bought it for $2.
 The crucifix had an inscription engraved on the back that reads “Shrine of the Little Flower Royal Oak Mich”.
 At that time I did not know who the Little Flower was.
 When I got home that evening I noticed a picture of C.R.C. and I remember thinking “ That's a perfect place to keep the crucifix”.
 I placed the crucifix between the frame and the glass of the picture for the protection Jesus on the Cross could offer to him.
 It was just a few short months later that C.R.C. was the victim of a brutal beating received at the hands of his baby-sitter that could have taken his life.

 As you remember the baby-sitter offered some half baked lies as to how C.R.C. sustained all of the bruises, knots and lumps but they were not good enough to keep her from being convicted in a court of law.
 I will never forget as long as I live sitting in that emergency room and the doctor describing just how severe a beating C.R.C. took.